orodio/shape/README.md

-# louis
+# louis - do these things

-1 - make sure at least node 5.0.0 is installed
+* make sure at least node 5.0.0 is installed
-2 - clone this directory somewhere
+* clone this directory somewhere
-3 - npm install
+* npm install
-4 - npm test
+* npm test

 > if you see a nyan cat you are set